block-open-source/goose/CONTRIBUTING.md

 If you are building a net new feature, you should try to fit it inside a plugin.
 Goose and `goose-plugins` both support plugins, but there's an important difference in how contributions to each are reviewed.
 Use the guidelines below to decide where to contribute:

-**When to Add to Goose:**
+**When to Add to Goose**:

-* Higher Scrutiny: Plugins added directly to Goose are subject to more rigorous and detailed reviews.
-This is because these plugins are considered part of Goose's core system and need to meet higher standards for stability, performance, and maintainability.
+Plugins added directly to Goose are subject to rigorous review.
+This is because they are part of the core system and need to meet higher standards for stability, performance, and maintainability, often being validated through benchmarking.
-* Core or Essential Plugins: If the plugin is critical to Goose's functionality or tightly coupled to its internal architecture, it should be added to Goose.

-**When to Add to Goose-Plugins:**
+**When to Add to `goose-plugins`:**

-* Lighter Scrutiny: Plugins in goose-plugins undergo less thorough reviews compared to Goose.
-This repository is intended for more modular, optional, or experimental plugins that may not be critical to Goose’s core functionality.
+Plugins in `goose-plugins` undergo less detailed reviews and are more modular or experimental.
+They can prove their value through usage or iteration over time and may be eventually moved over to Goose.
-* General, Reusable Plugins: If the plugin could be useful in a variety of contexts or is designed to extend Goose in a more optional way, it belongs in goose-plugins.
-This allows for faster iteration and easier contributions.

 To see how to add a toolkit, see the [toolkits documentation][toolkits].